Burnaby Wildcats

 - No Guaranteed Spots: Returning players must register early to secure placement

-Female Ice Hockey in Burnaby
+Girls/Female Hockey in Burnaby

 Hockey with the Burnaby Wildcats is all about skill development, teamwork, and fun!
 Here’s what you need to know about our programs: